practicalcomputerscience/MicrobenchmarkGPHLlanguages/25 - LLVM compiler infrastructure/README.md

 <br/>

-By the way: my _~/.profile_ script is being called from my _~/.bash_profile_ script at every shell login.
-It was the RVM (Ruby version manager) and then Bun, which started to use the _~/.bash_profile_ configuration file!
+By the way: my _~/.profile_ configuration is being called from my _~/.bash_profile_ configuration at every shell login.
+It was the RVM (Ruby version manager), Deno and finally Bun, which started to use the _~/.bash_profile_ configuration file!

 <br/>